 - Reference their activity: "I saw you checking out our demo screen.
 What part caught your eye?"

-- Use your interactive tech: "Have you tried our AI photo booth yet?
+- Use your interactive tech: "Have you tried our AI photo experience yet?
 It's a fun way to see our tech in action."

 These approaches are disarming and open the door to a more natural dialogue.
 It shows you're paying attention and are interested in them as a person, not just their contact information.
-You can learn how to use an online photo booth for successful event engagement in our detailed guide.
+For more on how interactive activations can break the ice, see our strategic playbook for trade show booth engagement.

 Managing Booth Traffic and Energy